 The idea of perfection is imperfect in itself.
 Everyone has their own opinions, therefore nothing can truly be perfect and satisfy all.
-Be happy with who you are and who you can become.
+Be happy with who you are and whom you can become.

 It is true, society has an idea of perfection.
 But is such ideological thinking conducive to a person’s growth in potential?
 The answer to that is No. Simply because imperfection exists in everything.
-Sure, the media has a lot to be ashamed of when portraying what perfection looks like.
+This mentality follows a commonly known saying that goes, “One man’s trash is another man’s treasure“.
+Sure, the media has a lot to be blamed for and ashamed of when portraying what perfection looks like.
 But if you really think about what they show you, it’s just someone else’s idea.

 We all have our own ideas of perfection.
 That’s what makes us individual beings.
 We think and act differently, we like different things, and we make different choices based on every single thing we experience on a daily basis.
 So why should we let the media control what we perceive to be perfect?
 What you feel for yourself defines that idea of perfection.